WHAT TO EXPECT

 Installing xNIC for Windows

-Review xNIC System Requirements
+Review the xNIC System Requirements page.

 Firewall Restrictions